SadRus/chat-bots-no1/README.md

 `python main.py --ci 123456`

 ### Example
-After running the script, you can check its work yourself by submitting the work for review and then canceling it.
+After running the script, you can check how its work by submitting the lesson for review and then canceling it.
 - Send for review
 ![image](https://user-images.githubusercontent.com/79669407/226210713-03f99181-eb63-471b-8a27-c6f6468d623e.png)
 - Return it back